-- i.
-Untapped resource potential To enhance the crude oil production; extensive regional gravity-magnetic and seismic surveys have been carried out on-land and shallow water offshore areas.
-However, despite our exploration efforts still deep water and ultra deep water basins are poorly explored. - ii.
-Limited access to technology and risk capital From global perspective, the future of finding new discoveries lies in deep water basins and India is no exception to it.
-However, with limited access to sophisticated technology and high investment, it may be difficult to exploit this potential. - iii.
-Hydrocarbon resources About 60% of prognosticated resources in Indian sedimentary basins are yet to be upgraded to inplace reserves. - iv.
+- iii.
+Limited access to technology and risk capital From global perspective, the future of finding new discoveries lies in deep-water basins and India is no exception to it.
+However, with limited access to sophisticated technology and high investment, it may be difficult to exploit this potential. - iv.
+Hydrocarbon resources About 60% of prognosticated resources in Indian sedimentary basins are yet to be upgraded to in-place. - v.
 Acceleration of exploration In the current global environment, oil & gas companies prioritize their capex in areas of high prospectivity, low investment and high returns. - a.
-The long term exploration technical success is said to be three in ten while the commercial success rate to make economical discoveries moving into production stands at less than one in ten - b.
+The long term exploration technical success is said to be three in ten while the commercial success rate to make economical discoveries moving into production stands at less than one in ten. - b.
 Between 2008-2015, number of drilling wells peaked reaching to 222 wells/year in 2009-2010 and later hovering around 200 wells/year.
-As far as private E&P companies are concerned only 47 new field wildcat exploration wells per year have been drilled between (2010-2014) vis-a-vis an average of 84 wells per year for the preceding ten years (2000-2009) by the private E&P companies. - v.
-The average recovery from mature filed is 30% and there is enough scope to reach upto 35%.
+As far as private E&P companies are concerned only 47 new field wildcat exploration wells per year have been drilled between (2010-2014) vis-a-vis an average of 84 wells per year for the preceding ten years (2000-2009) by the private E&P companies. - vi.
+The average recovery from mature field is 30% and there is enough scope to reach global average of 35%.